SimLi1333/vidra/docs/docs/topics/desicions/0004-devcontainer.md

 ## Context and Problem Statement

-As in every projet ther is the decision whether to use a dev container for environment consistency or rely on manual setup, considering the team's operating systems and the simplicity of the required tooling.
+As in every projet there is the decision whether to use a dev container for environment consistency or rely on manual setup, considering the team's operating systems and the simplicity of the required tooling.

 ## Considered Options